johnxu21/johnxu21.github.io/teaching/CS472-Spring2023/project/FAQ/faq.md

   * Yes, the computer lab is available for you to work on the project together.
 * Do we still get theory lessons?
   * No. The theory lessons are only during the first three weeks.
-  * What if a group partner gives up?
+  * What if a group mate gives up?
   * Contact us as soon as possible.
-(By the way, this applies to all problems you might have with your partners) Then we look for an individual solution (adjusted planning, ...).
+(By the way, this applies to all problems you might have with your grop mates) Then we look for an individual solution (adjusted planning, ...).

 ### About the Specification 1.0 (Traffic Simulation)
 * What unit is the traffic light "cycle" and the vehicle generator "frequency"?